n1nj4sec/pr0cks-py/README.md

 ```bash
 $ python pr0cks.py --proxy SOCKS5:127.0.0.1:1080
 ```
-All your TCP trafic and DNS traffic should now pass through the ssh server kinda like if you had setup a tun VPN through ssh but without admin rights on the server !
+All your TCP traffic and DNS traffic should now pass through the ssh server kinda like if you had setup a tun VPN through ssh but without admin rights on the server !
 #help
 ```text
 python pr0cks.py -h